 Many courses and professions require a grade 4 or above to qualify.
 Post-16, it is compulsory for students who do not achieve a grade 4 or above in maths to re-sit GCSE as part of whichever route they have chosen.
 The skills of logical reasoning, numeracy and communicating information are essential in almost all careers.

-Assessment Details Exam Board: Edexcel
+Exam Board: Edexcel

 Structure of Course 100% Examination

 Units: One non-calculator paper (90 minutes)

-F ID a c a

 Two calculator papers (both 90 minutes)